-The excess of the reacquisition price over the net carrying amount of refunded debt is recorded as a deferred charge on refunding in the governmental activities.
-The deferred charge on refunding is reported as a component of deferred outflows, and is amortized using the straight-line method, which approximates the effective interest method over the shorter of the term of the refunding or refunded bonds.
+The excess/deficiency of the reacquisition price over the net carrying amount of refunded debt is recorded as a deferred charge/gain on refunding in the governmental activities.
+The deferred charge/gain on refunding is reported as a component of deferred inflows, and is amortized using the straight-line method, which approximates the effective interest method over the shorter of the term of the refunding or refunded bonds.